vojha-code/Multilevel-Coordinate-Search/README.md

 # Global optimization by multilevel coordinate search (MCS)

+Global optimization by multilevel coordinate search (MCS).
+This is a dividing rectangle (i.e., Brach and Bound) like an optimization algorithm.
+It is similar to the DIRECT algorithm.
 Originaly the MATLAB code was Developed by Waltraud Huyer and Arnold Neumaier </br>
 Dept. of Mathematics, University of Vienna, Austria

 **Main Source**